rkwap/active_storage_bunny/README.md

-# ActiveStorageBunny
+# Active Storage Bunny

-ActiveStorageBunny is a gem that integrates BunnyCDN storage services with Active Storage.
+Active Storage Bunny is a gem that integrates BunnyCDN storage services with Active Storage.
 This gem acts as an adapter to add BunnyCDN as a service to Active Storage.

 ## Table of Contents